 Under-addressed Customers Intersect with Greatest Potential for Impact

 Apartment buildings and their residents are ideal participants energy providers’ vision for a smarter grid: electric vehicle charging, targeted load control.
 Demographically, apartment residents are young and tech savvy.
 Erika Diamond’s slide from her keynote about successful DR programs indicate to me that young apartment dwellers like me are served by siloed systems, but would prefer a smarter solution.

 Brian is working with smart buildings and energy efficiency at STRATIS IoT.
 He is interested in the intersection of urban design, energy, and transportation.

 STRATIS is an Inc. 5000 “Fastest Growing Company in America” and an Entrepreneur 360 “Best Company in America.”
 STRATIS enables smart apartments and intelligent buildings and is the only platform of its kind built for the complexities of multifamily and student housing.
-Since launch, STRATIS has installed in 300,000 apartments across the U.S. To get more information visit: STRATISIoT.com.
+Since launch, STRATIS has installed in 300,000 apartments across the U.S. and more than 10,000 internationally.
+To get more information visit: STRATISIoT.com.